-The thyme, simple seasoning, and cheese wraps everything up into a warm, delicious dish that you won’t be able to stop eating.
+Sprigs of thyme and grated cheese wrap everything into a warm, delicious dish you won’t stop eating.

-You can serve this potato gratin as a side dish, but to be honest, I always end up eating it as a main dish — at least two servings, though. 😀
+You can serve kartoffelgratin as a side dish, but to be honest, I always end up eating it on itself — at least two servings of this ultimate comfort food. 😉

 Ingredients

-- Potatoes – while you can use any type of potatoes for making kartoffelgratin, the floury ones are the best type for preparing it.
+- Potatoes – while you can use any potato for kartoffelgratin, the floury ones are the best type for preparing scalloped potatoes with heavy cream.

-- Lemon – you only need the peel (ONLY the yellow part) and, depending on the size of the lemon, not the entire peel.
+- Lemon – you only need the peel and, depending on the size of the lemon, not the entire peel.

 - Butter – you only need a small amount for brushing the baking dish.

-- Cream – I use heavy cream (also known as ‘double cream’ in some areas) for this kartoffelgratin recipe.
+- Cream – I use heavy cream (also known as double cream) for this German potato gratin recipe.

 - Garlic – one clove and keep it whole.

-- Cheese – I use Emmental for this recipe.
+- Cheese – I use Emmental for this kartoffelgratin recipe.

 Preparation